Harry S. Truman: U.S. Senator from Missouri

 Truman assumed office with a reputation as "the Senator from Pendergast".
 He referred patronage decisions to Pendergast but maintained that he voted with his own conscience.
 He later defended the patronage decisions by saying that "by offering a little to the machine, [he] saved a lot".
 In his first term, Truman spoke out against corporate greed and the dangers of Wall Street speculators and other moneyed special interests attaining too much influence in national affairs.
 Though he served on the high-profile Appropriations and Interstate Commerce Committees, he was largely ignored by President Roosevelt and had trouble getting calls returned from the White House.

 During the U.S. Senate election in 1940, U.S. Attorney Maurice Milligan (former opponent Jacob Milligan's brother) and former governor Lloyd Stark both challenged Truman in the Democratic primary.
 Truman was politically weakened by Pendergast's imprisonment for income tax evasion the previous year; the senator had remained loyal, having claimed that Republican judges (not the Roosevelt administration) were responsible for the boss's downfall.
 St. Louis party leader Robert E. Hannegan's support of Truman proved crucial; he later brokered the deal that put Truman on the national ticket.
 In the end, Stark and Milligan split the anti-Pendergast vote in the Senate Democratic primary and Truman won by a total of 8,000 votes.
 In the November election, Truman defeated Republican Manvel H. Davis by 51–49 percent.
 As senator, Truman opposed both Nazi Germany and Communist Russia.
-Two days after Hitler invaded the Soviet Union in June 1941, he said:
+Two days after Nazi Germany invaded the Soviet Union in June 1941, Truman said:

 This quote without its last part later became a staple in Soviet and later Russian propaganda as "evidence" of an American conspiracy to destroy the country.